 Santiago Bejarano advises clients on a range of high-stakes international disputes around the world, under both civil law and common law regimes.
-He also advises clients in connection with white-collar matters.

-Mr. Bejarano keeps an active pro bono practice, advising clients on immigration-related matters.
+Santiago keeps an active pro bono practice, advising clients on immigration-related matters.
 He received the Legal Aid Society’s Pro Bono Publico Award in 2015 for his work on immigration cases.

-Mr. Bejarano’s experience includes representing:
+Santiago’s experience includes representing:

-• A leading Latin American pharmaceutical business in an ICC arbitration seated in London, governed by English law and Colombian law, in a dispute related to a distribution agreement
+• A leading Latin American pharmaceutical business in an ICC arbitration seated in London, governed by English and Colombian law, in a dispute related to a distribution agreement for highly specialized medications.

-• A leading Asian petroleum company in an ICC arbitration seated in London, governed by New York law, in a dispute related to a Joint Operating Agreement for the development of an oil field in Brazil
+• A major Asian petroleum company in an ICC arbitration seated in London, governed by New York law, in a dispute related to a Joint Operating Agreement for the development of an oil field in Brazil

-• Several Latin American subsidiaries of a US pharmaceutical company in an ICC arbitration seated in Paris, governed by Colombian law, in a dispute related to an M&A transaction
+• A US pharmaceutical company in an ICC emergency arbitration seated in Zurich, governed by Swiss law, in a dispute related to an escrow agreement

 • A US biotech company in an ICDR arbitration seated in New York, governed by New York law, in a dispute arising out of a licensing agreement